Killer 6 Foot Cobra Possibly On The Loose In Grand Prairie, Police Say

 The police department has partnered with the Grand Prairie Fire Department who has alerted area hospitals of the missing snake and initiated a protocol with Parkland hospital to treat this type of snake bite in event of a human encounter.
 They are also in contact with the Texas Parks and Wildlife Department related to policy and procedures on the permitting of venomous snakes in residential areas.

+“We’re exploring all options.
+That means is there a city ordinance violation?
+Is there a state law that was broken?
+Is there a federal law that was broken that comes to how the snake was transported into the United States,” said Mark Beseda, spokesman for the Grand Prairie Police Department.

-Anyone who sees the snake is advised to call 911, and not approach or pick it up.MORE NEWS: Bill Signed By Biden Includes Construction Of New VA Facility In North Texas
+Anyone who sees the snake is advised to call 911, and not approach or pick it up.MORE NEWS: Police Team With Task Force To Recover 17 Stolen Trucks, SUVs From Illegal Texas Chop Shop